 But first, go back to the query.js program and edit the constructor request to query CAR4.
-We do this by changing the function in query.js from queryAllCars to queryCar and passing CAR4 as the specific key.
+We do this by changing the function in query.js from queryAllCars to queryCar and passing CAR4 as the specific "argument" (or "key").

-The query.js program should now look like this:
+query.js should now look like this:

 '''

 const request = {

-//targets : --- letting this default to the peers assigned to the channel
+chaincodeId: options.chaincode_id,

-chaincodeId: 'fabcar',
+txId: transaction_id,

 fcn: 'queryCar',

 args: ['CAR4']

 };

 '''